 In this way, from the AOC we work to promote this clear communication and to do so we have the figure of a user experience manager (UX) who is responsible for ensuring that digital services are easy easy to use and understanding.

-The UX team is currently working on new and comprehensive design systems, which are gradually being rolled out throughout the ecosystem of services provided by the AOC.
-Some examples of this work can be the new EACAT, the extranet of the Catalan public administrations, or the electronic notification service e-NOTUM.
+The UX team is currently working on new and comprehensive design systems, which are gradually being deployed across the entire ecosystem of services provided by the AOC.
+Some examples of this work include the new EACAT, the extranet of the Catalan public administrations, or the electronic notification service e-NOTUM.

-This task of UX analysis and promotion of plain language, work is also being done on two key services from the citizen's point of view: the transparency portal and the e-TRAM electronic processing portal, services that have an impact on the active publicity of the information, and in the files and forms that a significant part of the councils makes available to citizens to process electronically.
-Below we show you in detail how progress is being made in aspects of plain language and clear communication in these two services:
+This task of UX analysis and promotion of plain language is also being worked on in two key services from the perspective of citizens: the portal transparència and the electronic processing portal e-TRAM, services that have an impact on the active advertising of information, and on the files and forms that a significant part of the town councils make available to citizens for processing electronically.
+Below we show you in detail how progress is being made in terms of plain language and clear communication in these two services:

 The promotion of clear communication and plain language in the field of public administration is related to a culture of service to citizens, proximity and justice, and in areas such as health or law, it is particularly relevant